supananplus/GetMeClass-Documentation/README.md

 ### Feature 1: Create a Zoom Meeting

 **Use Case:**
-Automatically create a Zoom meeting for your course inside Get Me Class.
+Automatically create a Zoom meeting for a course managed in Get Me Class.

 **Prerequisites:**
-- The Get Me Class app must be installed and authorised.
+- Get Me Class app is installed and authorised.
-- Your Zoom account must allow meeting creation.
-- You must be a tutor or tutor member inside Get Me Class.
+- You are a tutor or tutor member in Get Me Class.
+- The Get Me Class managed Zoom account has meeting creation permissions.

 **Steps:**
-1. Open **Get Me Class**.
+1. Log in to Get Me Class.
-2. Click **Create Course** and select the **Zoom** course type.
+2. Click **Create Course** and select **Zoom Course**.
-3. Enter the course details (name, price, start date, end date, etc.).
+3. Enter course details (All required fields).
+4. Save the course.
-4. After submitting, go to the **Zoom Courses** tab.
+5. Open the **Zoom Courses** tab.
-5. Find your course and toggle **สถานะห้อง Zoom** (Zoom Room Status).
+6. Locate the course and toggle **สถานะห้อง Zoom (Zoom Room status).**
-6. When the dialog appears, click **สร้างห้อง Zoom** (Create Zoom Room).
+7. Click **สร้างห้อง Zoom (Create Zoom Room).**
-7. The system will create the Zoom meeting and redirect you to the Zoom Meeting Details page.

 **Result:**
-A Zoom meeting is now linked to your course and ready for students.
+- A Zoom meeting is created using the Get Me Class managed Zoom account.
+- Meeting details are displayed inside Get Me Class.
+- Students can join from their Zoom course detail page.

 ---

 ### Feature 2: View Participants (Attendance Tracking)

 **Use Case:**
-Automatically track student attendance after each Zoom session.
+Automatically record student attendance after each Zoom session.

 **Prerequisites:**
-- A Zoom meeting must already be created.
+- A Zoom meeting has been created for the course.
-- Students must join the meeting using a valid Zoom account.
+- Students join the meeting using a valid Zoom account.

 **Steps:**
-1. After the Zoom meeting ends, a webhook automatically checks and records attendance for all participants.
+1. Students join the Zoom meeting via the course link.
+2. When the meeting ends, Zoom webhook events are delivered to Get Me Class.
+3. Get Me Class processes participant join/leave events.

 **Result:**
+- Attendance is recorded automatically.
-Tutors and students no longer need to mark attendance manually.
+- Tutors and students do not need to mark attendance manually.

+**Note**
+Attendance tracking uses Zoom webhook events.
+Students are **not required to authorise Zoom** with Get Me Class.

 ---

-### Feature 3: Download Zoom Recordings
+### Feature 3: Zoom Recording Management

 **Use Case:**
-Automatically download Zoom cloud recordings after the meeting ends.
+Automatically retrieve Zoom cloud recordings for completed sessions.

 **Prerequisites:**
-- A Zoom meeting must already be created.
+- Cloud recording is enabled on the Get Me Class managed Zoom account.
-- The tutor must have sufficient storage available in their Get Me Class account.
+- The tutor has sufficient storage in Get Me Class.

 **Steps:**
-1. After the Zoom meeting ends, a webhook updates the recording status in the database.
+1. After a meeting ends, Zoo sends recording-related webhook events.
+2. Get Me Class updates the recording status in system.
-2. Recordings are automatically downloaded to the tutor’s Get Me Class storage every weekend.
+3. Recordings are automatically downloaded to the tutor's storage on a scheduled basis (every weekend).

 **Result:**
-Tutors do not need to manually download Zoom recording files.
+- Tutors do not need to manually download recordings from Zoom.
+- Recordings are stored and accessible within Get Me Class.

 ---

 ## 3. Removing the App

-To remove (deauthorise) **Get Me Class** from your Zoom account:
+To remove (deauthorise) **Get Me Class** from your Zoom:

-1. Log in to Zoom.
+1. Log in to Zoom account.
 2. Go to **App Marketplace → Manage → Installed Apps**.
 3. Search for **Get Me Class**.
 4. Click **Remove**.
-5. Confirm the deauthorisation.
+5. Confirm removal.

 ### What Happens After Deauthorisation

-- You will no longer be able to create or manage Zoom meetings through Get Me Class.
+- Get Me Class can no longer create or manage Zoom meetings.
-- Linked Zoom meetings will **not** be deleted from your Zoom account.
-- Zoom-related features such as attendance syncing and recording downloads will stop working.
+- Attendance tracking and recording downloads stop immediately.
+- Existing Zoom meetings are not deleted from Zoom.
-- All stored OAuth tokens and Zoom-related identifiers will be permanently deleted from our system.
+- All stored OAuth tokens and Zoom-related identifiers are permanently deleted from Get Me Class systems.
+- Get Me Class data unrelated to Zoom remains intact.

 ---

 ## 4. Troubleshooting Guide

 ### Installation Issues
-- Ensure that your Zoom admin allows Marketplace apps.
+- Ensure Marketplace apps are enabled by your Zoom admin.
-- Verify that your Zoom account type supports app installation.
+- Verify your Zoom account type supports app installation.

-### Meeting Creation Errors
+### Meeting Creation Issues
-- Confirm that your Zoom account has permission to create meetings.
-- Check whether you have reached Zoom’s meeting creation limits.
+- Confirm the Get Me Class managed Zoom account has not reached meeting limits.
+- Verify Zoom service availability.

-### Redirect or Authorization Issues
+### Recording Issues
-- Disable popup blockers in your browser.
-- Try using an incognito/private window.
-- Try another browser.
+- Ensure cloud recording is enabled on the Zoom account.
+- Allow time for Zoom to finalise recording processing.

-Still need help?
-Contact us: **[Get Me Class Support](https://getmeclass.com/#contact)**
+If problems persist, contact support: **[Get Me Class Support](https://getmeclass.com/#contact)**

 ---

 ## 5. Privacy & Data Usage

+- Get Me Class stores only the data required for Zoom integration:
+  - OAuth tokens
-- We store only the Zoom OAuth tokens, meeting IDs, and participant IDs required to perform app functions.
+  - Zoom meeting IDs
-- We do **not** store your Zoom password.
+  - Participant identifiers
+- Zoom passwords are **never stored**.
-- All tokens are encrypted and deleted immediately when you remove the app.
+- All tokens are encrypted at rest.
+- Zoom tokens and identifiers are deleted immediately upon app removal.
-- We do **not** access or store Zoom chat logs.
+- Zoom chat logs are not accessed or stored.
-- Full privacy policy is available on our website.
+Full privacy policy is available on our website.

+---

+## Future Changes
+If GetMeClass introduces:
+- User-authorized Zoom connections
+- Login with Zoom
+- Multiple Zoom account support
+We will submit a new app version for Zoom review with updated scopes, documentation, and test plans.